Autonomous Recharging and Flight Mission Planning for Battery-operated Autonomous Drones: Solution Methodology

-In this paper, we consider mostly long-distance trips (e.g., 2-3 km), for which the vertical landing and take-off operations usually constitute a small part of the whole flight, and consume only a small percentage of the total energy (e.g., $<1\%$).
-For clarity of presentation, we assume that the energy consumption of landing and take-off operations is implicitly captured by $c_{f}(u,v) \cdot d(u,v)$, though our results can be easily extended to consider that explicitly.
+In this paper, we concentrate mostly on long-distance trips (e.g., $\geq$ 4 km), for which the vertical landing and take-off operations usually constitute a small part of the whole flight (e.g., $<10$m vertically), hence account for only a marginal percentage of the total energy expenditure (e.g., $<1\%$).
+For exposition clarity, the energy consumption of these operations is assumed to be implicitly captured by $c_{f}(u,v) \cdot d(u,v)$, though the results can be easily extended to consider them explicitly.